-Among a diverse range of education-related initiatives, Dr Al-Thani is a board member of the Qatar Leadership Centre, an initiative of His Highness Sheikh Tamim bin Hamad Al-Thani, Heir Apparent of the State of Qatar.
-Dr Al-Thani is a member of Qatar’s Supreme Education Council, which oversees reform at the K-12 level.
-He heads the project to build Qatar Foundation’s national library, which will house one of the largest collections in the Arab world.
+Among a diverse range of education-related initiatives, Dr. Al-Thani is Executive Director and a board member of the Qatar Leadership Centre, an initiative of His Highness Sheikh Tamim bin Hamad Al-Thani, Amir of the State of Qatar.
+Dr. Al-Thani is a member of Qatar’s Supreme Education Council which oversees reform at the K-12 level.
+He led the strategic planning of the project to build the National Library of the State of Qatar which will house one of the largest collections in the Arab world.

-He serves on the Executive Council of the World Digital Library at the Library of Congress in Washington, and on the Governing Board of the UNESCO Institute for Lifelong Learning in Hamburg.
-Dr Abdulla has been named to the Board of Trustees of the American University of Beirut; he also serves as a member of the Board of Advisers of the James A. Baker III Institute for Public Policy of Rice University in Houston.
+He serves on the Executive Council of the World Digital Library at the Library of Congress in Washington, D.C., and on the Governing Board of the UNESCO Institute for Lifelong Learning in Hamburg, Germany.
+Dr. Al-Thani has been named to the Board of Trustees of the American University of Beirut; he also serves as a member of the Board of Advisers of the James A. Baker III Institute for Public Policy of Rice University in Houston, Texas.
 He is a Board Member of the Palestine Happy Child Center which promotes the welfare of traumatized children.

-After receiving his doctorate in Civil Engineering from the University of Southampton (UK), Dr Al-Thani taught engineering at Qatar University; he now serves as chair of the Executive Board and Vice Chairman of the Board of Trustees.
+After receiving his doctorate in Civil Engineering from the University of Southampton (UK), Dr. Al-Thani taught engineering at Qatar University; he now serves as chair of the Executive Board and Vice Chairman of the Board of Trustees.

 Dr. Al-Thani is a board member of Nakilat, the national gas shipping company and a vital link in the LNG supply chain for the State of Qatar.

 Qatar Foundation works in partnership with international institutions involved in global educational issues.
 These partners are closely associated with the WISE event, helping conceive high-quality debates and promoting the WISE initiative through their international networks.

 The media play a unique role in the WISE initiative.
 They have the capacity to reach out to our multiple stakeholders and explain the critical role of education in the development of societies.
 WISE is pleased to have seven internationally renowned media partners again this year to help achieve this objective.